Understanding the Research-Practice Gap in Visualization Design Guidelines: Discussion

 \section{Discussion}

 In this section, we reflect on a comprehensive strategy that integrates insights gained to enhance knowledge exchange between visualization research and practice.

 First of all, there appears to be a need to \textbf{establish consistent vocabularies for describing data visualizations}, including chart names and task types.
 This issue was observed during our examination of guidelines and was reiterated in interviews with practitioners; e.g., there is often a lack of clear distinction between task types, chart types, and data types in the categorization of visualizations~\cite{datatoviz,visvocab,datavizproject}.
 While researchers may require a more granular vocabulary, such as the task taxonomy proposed by Brehmer and Munzner~\cite{brehmer2013multi}, it must be tailored to the level of practical needs and contexts.
+Previous research has similarly advocated for eliminating ambiguity in vocabulary related to chart junk~\cite{akbaba2021manifesto}, while others have argued that ambiguity in both research and practice can have its own value~\cite{shukla2022negotiating}.

-A critical issue we observed is inconsistent design knowledge available in practice, as well as authoritative guidelines that do not acknowledge contextual factors.
+A critical issue we observed is inconsistent design guidelines available in practice, as well as authoritative guidelines that do not acknowledge contextual factors.
 Interviewees often recognized this issue and suggested the need for \textbf{improving current design guidelines with empirical evidence details}.
 Empirical studies often contain mixed and conflicting findings, reflecting the diverse contexts in which these studies are conducted.
 However, the challenge lies in effectively communicating these complex nuances to practitioners.

 We can imagine having a convenient knowledge base where people can access design guidelines backed up with related empirical studies, as we did in our alignment analysis.
 Empirical evidence should be presented in language that is understandable to practitioners, and it should explain the context of the research so that they \textbf{understand its limitations and applicability}.
 This will improve the trustworthiness of each guideline and increase its adoption by practitioners.